GoogleCloudPlatform/cloud-foundation-fabric/blueprints/gke/jumpstart-redis-cluster/README.md

 - [ ] optionally support external kubeconfig via variable, and skip fleet resources if a kubeconfig is specified
 - [ ] Use Gateway to expose the service? it's a cluster with a headless service so maybe not?
+- [ ] Create autopilot cluster so that it does not need to go through 3 scale up cycles?

 ## Prerequisites